As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 Shoes to Wear with a Light Grey Suit

-When it comes to shoe compatibility, a light grey suit is always going to be a safe bet.
+When it comes to shoe compatibility, a light grey suit will always be a safe bet.

 This neutral color pairs well with pretty much any shade the color scientists can think of.
 From pink suede to oxblood leather, and everything in between.